gher-uliege/Diva-Workshops/ODV_netCDF_export.md

 ### Run the export
 🛈 This step can take up to a few minutes.
-We end up with a netCDF
+We end up with a 992M netCDF file that we can use to produce a climatology.

 You're done!